What Does it Look Like to Study Communication at Concordia?

 Curriculum Overview for a Communication Degree

-We are fortunate to have such small classes, so every course provides a very personal experience for our students.
+We are fortunate to have small classes, so every course provides a very personal experience for our students.
 In addition to cultivating a strong relationship with our Communication faculty through these small classroom sizes, students feel that our unique projects and environments complement their learning experience.

 Here are some highlighted courses: